 Table 1.
-Typographic Conventions ---------- ------------- -------------
+Typographic Conventions ---------- -------------------------

 Typeface or Symbol Meaning Example ABC123 This type is used for names of commands, files, and directories used within the text.
 View the readme.txt file.
 It also depicts on-screen computer output and prompts.
-Main# ABC123 This bold type appears in command examples.
+Switch# ABC123 This bold type appears in command Example.
 It shows text that must be typed in exactly as shown.
-Main# sys <abc123></abc123> This italicized type appears in command examples as a parameter placeholder.
+Switch# sys <abc123></abc123> This italicized type appears in command Example as a parameter placeholder.
 Replace the indicated text with the appropriate real name or value when using the command.
 Do not type the brackets.
-To establish a Telnet session, enter: host# telnet < IP address > This also shows book titles, special terms, or words to be emphasized.
-Read your User's Guide thoroughly. [] Command items shown inside brackets are optional and can be used or excluded as the situation demands.
-Do not type the brackets. host# ls [-a] The vertical bar () is used in command examples to separate choices where multiple options exist.
+To establish a Telnet session, enter: Switch# telnet < IP address > This also shows book titles, special terms, or words to be emphasized.
+Read your User's Guide thoroughly. {} Command items shown inside brackets are mandatory and cannot be excluded.
+Do not type the brackets.
+Switch# ls {-a} [] Command items shown inside brackets are optional and can be used or excluded as the situation demands.
+Do not type the brackets.
+Switch# ls [-a] 1 The vertical bar ( ) is used in command Example to separate choices where multiple options exist.
 Select only one of the listed options.
-Do not type the vertical bar. host# set left right AaBbCc123 This block type depicts menus, buttons, and other controls that appear in Web browsers and other graphical interfaces.
-Click the Save button.
+Do not type the vertical bar.
+Switch# set {left right} AaBbCc123 This block type depicts menus, buttons, and other controls that appear in Web browsers and other graphical interfaces.
+Click the <save></save> button.